Horbenkodev/hugo-blog/content/posts/ai-agents-vs-chatbots-what-your-business-really-needs/index.md

 ### The Maturity Path for AI Solutions

 The AI solutions discussed in our article differ based on their complexity and, consequently, functionality.
-Very often, it doesn’t make sense to invest in the most powerful AI system at once, as this step may introduce unnecessary risks if your business isn’t ready in terms of data quality, integrations, and governance.
+Very often, it doesn't make sense to invest in the most powerful AI system at once, as this step may introduce unnecessary risks if your business isn't ready in terms of data quality, integrations, and governance.

 Given this, we invite you to consider this maturity path that can help your organization plan AI adoption effectively.